BallAerospace/COSMOS/INSTALL.md

 ## Stop

-This will stop all cosmos containers.
-This will **NOT** remove the docker network or volumes.
+This will safely stop all cosmos containers and disconnect from all targets.
+This will **NOT** remove the docker network or volumes and thus all stored commands and telemetry are saved.

 ### Windows